A number of studies have explored how people feel about the use of patient data, with fairly consistent findings.

 In this video, Rebecca and Emily talk through some of what we know about public attitudes to the use of patient data.

 We have brought together studies on public attitudes to patient data.
-We have organised these into two decks, one summarises the key themes from 2010-2018, and the other outlines the key studies from 2018-2021.
-We'll continue to add to the 2018-2021 deck as new studies are released.
+We have organised these into three decks, summarising the key themes and papers/reports from: